ziadiab/retail-merchandising-inventory-intelligence-dashboard-in-your-shoe/README.md

 The data was created specifically for portfolio and educational purposes using realistic retail business rules, seasonality patterns, inventory workflows, and merchandising logic.
 It **does not contain or represent any confidential or proprietary company data**.

-The goal of the project is to demonstrate analytical thinking, business understanding, and Power BI development skills in a realistic retail scenario.
+The goal of the project is to demonstrate analytical thinking, business understanding, Excel and Power BI development skills in a realistic retail scenario.

 ---